Marvel Cinematic Universe: Phase Four: The Falcon and the Winter Soldier (2021)

 Sam Wilson teams up with Bucky Barnes on a global mission to stop an anti-patriotism group, the Flag Smashers, who are enhanced with a recreation of the Super Soldier Serum and believe the world was better during the Blip.

 By late October 2018, Malcolm Spellman was hired to write and serve as head writer on a limited series starring Anthony Mackie as Sam Wilson / Falcon and Sebastian Stan as Bucky Barnes / Winter Soldier.
 The series was officially announced and titled in April 2019, with Mackie and Stan confirmed.
 Filming began in October 2019, in Atlanta, with Kari Skogland directing the series, but was suspended in March 2020 due to the COVID-19 pandemic.
 Production resumed in early September 2020, and concluded late the next month.
 The Falcon and the Winter Soldier premiered on March 19, 2021, and ran for six episodes, concluding on April 23, 2021.
-A feature film, Captain America: New World Order (2024), starring Mackie as Sam Wilson / Captain America is in development as a continuation of the series.
+A feature film, Captain America: Brave New World (2025), starring Mackie as Sam Wilson / Captain America, serves as a continuation of the series, and is part of Phase Five.

 The Falcon and the Winter Soldier is set six months after the events of Avengers: Endgame.
 Georges St-Pierre, Don Cheadle, Daniel Brühl, Emily VanCamp, and Florence Kasumba reprise their respective MCU roles of Georges Batroc, James "Rhodey" Rhodes, Helmut Zemo, Sharon Carter, and Ayo.
 Julia Louis-Dreyfus appears as Valentina Allegra de Fontaine in the series.
 Louis-Dreyfus had been expected to first appear in Black Widow before pandemic delays pushed the film's release until after the series.